Quantum limits for stationary force sensing: Introduction

 Note that while the left-hand side of this equation has the standard Schr\"{o}dinger-Robertson form~\cite{Schroedinger_PPAS_19_296_1930}, on the right-hand side an additional term $\hbar|\sigma|$ appears which intermixes the imaginary parts of the cross-correlation $\Im S_{xF}$ and the meter dynamic back action $\Im K$.

 It was shown in Ref.~\cite{Miao_PRA_95_012103_2017} that for any bosonic system in a pure Gaussian quantum state (i) the two terms in Eq.~\eqref{sigma} cancel each other, giving $\sigma=0$, and (ii) the remaining Schr\"{o}dinger-Robertson inequality~\eqref{eq:Heisenberg-general} is saturated.
 Direct calculation of the quantum noise in the case of ideal lossless optical interferometers gives the same result, see, \eg, Ref.~\cite{12a1DaKh}.

-Constraints for quantum-limited stationary sensing were discussed also in Ref.~\cite{Clerk_RMP_82_1155_2010}, however, this analysis was based on a meter-noise uncertainty relation which is generally weaker than Eq.~\eqref{eq:Heisenberg-general} used in the present work.
+Constraints for quantum-limited stationary sensing were discussed also in Ref.~\cite{Clerk_RMP_82_1155_2010}, however, the analysis there was based on a meter-noise uncertainty relation which is generally weaker than Eq.~\eqref{eq:Heisenberg-general} used in the present work.
 In part, this stems from the fact that the uncertainty relation of Ref.~\cite{Clerk_RMP_82_1155_2010} does not account for dynamic back action damping $\Im K\neq 0$.
 For these reasons, the present work reaches conclusions that differ with Ref.~\cite{Clerk_RMP_82_1155_2010}; in particular, one of our central findings is that neither $\Im S_{xF}=0$ nor $\sigma=0$ are universal requirements for optimal quantum-limited sensitivity, thus establishing a wider class of meter correlations that permit such sensitivity.

 The minimization of the linear meter quantum noise with account of the relation~\eqref{eq:Heisenberg-general} reveals two sensitivity limits that are more fundamental in character than the SQL.
 Both of them stem from the Heisenberg uncertainty relation, but the specific physical mechanisms are different in these two cases.